 The most simple web page has no formatting at all.
 Just type some words into a file using your favorite text editor.
 Save it.
 I will assume you called it sample.txt.
 To enable access to the file, use chmod to grant permission.
 Use the following commands:

 '''

 emacs ~/public_html/sample.txt

+(type a bunch of stuff, save, exit)

+chmod 644 ~/public_html/sample.txt

 '''

-(type a bunch of stuff, save, exit) chmod 644 ~/public_html/sample.txt http://cs.byuh.edu/~aa999/sample.txt

 Now start a browser and type in this url: